dstackai/dstack/contributing/ARCHITECTURE.md

 The Python API consists of the low-level and high-level Python API.
 The low-level Python API is a Python wrapper around the server's HTTP API.
 It's available as `dstack.api.server`.
-The high-level API provides a more convenient interface to work with `dstack` programatically.
+The high-level API provides a more convenient interface to work with `dstack` programmatically.
 It's available as `dstack.api`.
 The `dstack` CLI is implemented on top of the high-level API.

 When the server provisions a cloud instance for a run, it launches a Docker image with the runner inside the image.
 The